Annapurna Circuit Trek Difficulties

 On the other hand, there might be chances of landslides, and mudslides in the lower region during the monsoon season.

-You will either be trapped in the upper section or will have to fault your journey at the lower season because of landslides.
+You will either be trapped in the upper section or will have to fault your journey in the lower season because of landslides.

 Furthermore, the leeches may trouble you in the monsoon season.
 As the monsoon season attracts fewer trekkers to this trek, however, the trek can be much more adventurous during this season with the right packing list and guide.